joshteng/uptime-monitor-go/README.md

 Alternatively, a `Dockerfile` and a `docker-compose.example.yml` is included.

+Also, an example `fly.example.toml` is provided for deployment to fly.io

 ## Client Side
 Right now, there is only a JS SDK https://www.npmjs.com/package/uptime-monitor-sdk source code in this repo: `/packages/sdk`